Walter Besant: Career

 Besant was a freemason, joining the Lodge of Harmony in Mauritius in 1862.
 He became Master of Marquis of Dalhousie Lodge, London in 1873, having joined in 1869.
 He was one of the founders of the first Masonic research lodge, Quatuor Coronati Lodge No 2076, of which he was the first treasurer from 1886.
 He was also one of the founders and first chair of the Society of Authors in 1884.
 He was knighted in the 1895 Birthday Honours as a Knight Bachelor.

 Besant was treasurer of the "Atlantic Union", an association which sought to improve social relations between Britons and Americans.
 In 1896, he published an article in the North American Review advocating the creation of a "United Federation of States" to unify the Anglosphere under a federal system; he cited the "restlessness" of the Anglo-Saxon people and the existing achievements of the United States and the British Empire in claiming that the Federation "would be the greatest, the richest, the most powerful empire, republic or state that history has ever recorded."

 Death

 He died in Frognal in Hampstead, London on 9 June 1901, aged 64.

 In 1903, the Society of Authors erected at St. Paul's a plaque to Besant by George Frampton.
 The inscription reads: "Sir Walter Besant, novelist, historian of London, secretary of the Palestine exploration fund, originator of the people's palace and founder of the Society of Authors.
 This monument is erected by his grateful brethren in literature.
 Born August 14, 1836.
 Died June, 1901."

 Memorial

-There is a monument to Besant in the crypt at St Paul's Cathedral.
+There is a monument to Besant in the crypt at St Paul's Cathedral, with another copy of the memorial present on the Victoria Embankment.